FStarLang/VimFStar/README.md

 ## Use of the interactive verification

-This fork was basically to give access to interactive verification.

 First, put ```fstar.exe``` in your $PATH.
 VimFStar will check that ```fstar.exe``` is present before loading interactive functions.

 To test your code and it to the environment up to the current position of the cursor, press ```<F2>``` in normal mode.
 The marker ```v``` is set to the line just after the end of the checked part, so you can go there with ```'v```